amodmulay/staxmpa/README.md

 - **Import/Export**: Save your complete radar configuration to a JSON file and import it later to continue your work.
 - **Screenshot Capture**: Export a high-resolution PNG image of your radar for presentations and documentation.
 - **Filtering and Searching**: Easily find topics in the list with search and region-based filtering.
+- **Educational Content**: A dedicated "Learn" section explaining the concepts and benefits of technology radars.
+- **SEO Optimized**: Includes a dynamic sitemap and structured metadata for better search engine visibility.
 - **Responsive Design**: Works on both desktop and mobile devices, with dedicated controls for smaller screens.

 ## Tech Stack